Breeje16/Nexcure/Nexcure-report-template.md

 # Introduction

-A time-boxed security audit of the **protocol name** protocol was done by **auditor**, with a focus on the security aspects of the smart contracts through ProAudits.
+A time-boxed security audit of the **protocol name** protocol was done by **auditor**, with a focus on the security aspects of the smart contracts through Nexcure.

 # Disclaimer